How can we self-monitor our health?

 Get to know new medications

-When a patient is discharged from hospital with medication changes, their local pharmacist can offer support through discharge medicines services.
+If you are discharged from hospital with medication changes, your local pharmacist can offer support through discharge medicines services.

-"There is lots of evidence to show that these post-discharge reviews have saved hospital re-admissions in areas where they have been formalised," explains Gidley.
+"There is lots of evidence to show that these post-discharge reviews have saved people being re-admitted to hospital," explains Gidley.
 "When you come out of hospital it's a time when things can trip up around medications as you move back into GP care.
 To prevent any confusion around new medication, chat with your pharmacist to make sure everything is ordered.”

 For further information and advice about managing medications, speak to your local pharmacist, GP or practice nurse.